Sirius, the brightest star in the night sky in the constellation Canis Major.

 If we keep going Venus, a planet now, that we're speaking of, has a magnitude of -4.

-So that tells us Venus is really bright in the sky.
 I can always tell where Venus is because it is the brightest object in the sky next to the Sun.

 The Sun has a magnitude of -27.